 - Abiding by municipal ordinances and state laws

 Critics may argue that swimmers should bear some personal responsibility, and while that is true, children cannot be held to the same standards as adults.
 Children aren't as aware of safety as adults are, as this is something we learn as we grow up.
-Children are curious, and they can't be held responsible if they have a drowning incident because an adult failed to protect them from harm the child was unaware of.
-This is why it is so important for precautions to be taken, so that negligence doesn't result in the death or harm of a child.
+Children are curious and can't be held responsible if they have a drowning incident because an adult failed to protect them from harm the child was unaware of.
+This is why it is so important for precautions to be taken so that negligence doesn't result in the death or harm of a child.